 Alison: (on her preference between doing comedy or drama) I've flip-flopped on both throughout my career.
 When I was in college and growing up I was like, 'It's comedy for me!
 I'm so funny!'
 Yikes.
 Then when I started acting, right away it was drama, and with Mad Men it's my first success in television and obviously it's a heavy drama.
 What I like about it is, [drama and comedy] both appeal to both sides of me.

-Alison: (At a party, you'll find me...)
-Dancing and probably taking my top off.
+Alison: (at a party, you'll find her) Dancing and probably taking my top off.

 Alison: (about working on "Mad Men") That's what makes it such a joy to work on.
 It's not like shows that try to distract you with fireworks while nothing much is happening with the characters.
 Mad Men is really an actor's piece; everything has deeper layers.